 So what does the nerdy car guy do to relax?
 Well some of us enjoy watching tv-shows or youtube shows about cars and just about anything with an engine.
 But you know what many car nuts watch aside from those?
 Anime!

-This is the top 5 anime for car guys recommended by Philkotse.com
+This is the top 5 car animes for car guys recommended by Philkotse.com

 Now you might be thinking that we’re joking but there are a good number of car-oriented anime out there in circulation.
 There are more fantastical ones like Mach Gogogo (1966), otherwise known as Speed Racer, and there are not actually car-focused ones like Gun Smithcats (1991) which does have a good number of real-life car models involved in outrageous but blood pumping car chases.

 For the ones that are really up there in terms of fan-service for car nuts though, there are some anime that stand out.
-Here are our top five picks.
+Here are our top five picks for car animes.

 Follow the life of Keppeita Taira, a young bright-eyed racer from his journey from merely building lego models of F1 cars to kart racing at the tender age of 10 up to racing at the Italian Grand Prix at Monza as a grown-up professional racer.